marp-team/marp-core/themes/README.md

 <!-- class: gaia -->
 ```

-> :information_source: Of course you may use multiple classes, by array or separated string by space.
+> :information_source: You may use multiple classes, by YAML array or separated string by space.
 >
 > ```markdown
 > ---